Toxic Changes

 Toxic Vacuolization

 Vacuoles are clear, unstained areas in the cytoplasm of neutrophils.
 They may be a degenerative result of prolonged contact with EDTA anticoagulant.
-However, when accompanied by toxic granulation and/or Döhle bodies, these vacuoles may be attributed to any of the conditions stated above.
-Toxic vacuolization is indicated by the arrows in the cell below.
+However, these vacuoles may be attributed to the abovementioned conditions when accompanied by toxic granulation and/or Döhle bodies.
+The arrows in the cell below indicate toxic vacuolization.

 Döhle bodies

-Döhle bodies are gray-blue oval inclusions that may be seen within the cytoplasm of segmented neutrophils, bands, and metamyelocytes in any of the conditions that also produce toxic granulation.
+Döhle bodies are gray-blue oval inclusions that may be seen within the cytoplasm of segmented neutrophils, bands, and metamyelocytes in conditions that produce toxic granulation.
 If present, they are typically observed in the outer periphery of the cytoplasm, close to the cell membrane.
-Döhle bodies are composed of RNA from rough endoplasmic reticulum, which is left over from previous maturation stages and may be seen in association with toxic granulation and vacuolization.
+Döhle bodies are composed of RNA from the rough endoplasmic reticulum, which is left over from previous maturation stages and may be associated with toxic granulation and vacuolization.
 Döhle bodies are indicated by the arrows in the image below: